AndroidTechCrew/Tech-News/README.md

 - [X] User can comment on articles and see their comments and other people's comments
 - [X] User can see what they comment and click on comment view article comments on profile

+SPRINT 4
+- [X] Home Feed Fragment UI updated
+- [X] Saved news Fragment UI updated
+- [X] Profile Page Fragments UI updated
+- [X] User can like articles which are saved to the user and to the article in Firestore (Can see like number increment)
+- [X] User can unlike articles and can see like number decrement

 ### 2. Screen Archetypes

 * Login